ZakuroSoda/Discord-Matters/README.md

 ---

 ### Grabbing the token
 Our first step is to obtain the discord token.
 This can be done through a C++ program compiled into exe, Python program (may be in exe), or JavaScript injection in the console of discord web version.
-This involves a little social engineering as it requires either you or the victim to run the code and grab the token.

-- Method 1:
+- Method 1: Get user to send you the token or get it yourself (JavaScript)

 Get user to copy and paste this code into browser and send you back the token.
 Token will be alerted in window and logged in console.